 Town officials were stunned and selectmen quickly appointed a committee to prosecute the body snatcher.
 They were soon able to report that a Jonathan Sprague of Dedham and a Zadock Howe of Franklin took the body.
 Both were apprehended and Mason’s decayed body was recovered.

 Sprague and Howe were then brought up on charges and sentenced to appear in the Dedham Court.
 The night before their court case, the principal witness Royal Sales, who had knowledge of the body snatching, mysteriously vanished.
 With no witness available to testify against Sprague and Howe, they were released.

 Good money would be paid for the delivery of bodies that could be dissected for medical purposes.
-In some towns, the selectmen offered rewards of $100 or more for arrest of the grave-robbers.
+In some towns, the selectmen offer rewards of $100 or more for arrest of the grave-robbers.
 Iron fences were constructed around many burying grounds as a deterrent to body snatchers.
-In 1818, it was reported that “burglar-proof grave vaults made of steel were sold with the promise that loved ones' remains would not be one of the 40,000 bodies ‘mutilated’ every year on dissecting tables in medical colleges in the United States."
+In 1818, it was reported that “burglar proof grave vaults made of steel were sold with the promise that loved ones' remains would not be one of the 40,000 bodies ‘mutilated’ every year on dissecting tables in medical colleges in the United States."

 History also leaves us to debate the selectmen’s decision to dismember Mason and leave his body parts buried all over town.
 But this first murder in Medfield’s history and the shocking events that took place here 209 years ago leaves us with a great piece of Medfield history to tell each Halloween.